Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Euclidean size bounds for

-where $U_r$ is a standard Brownian motion with $U_0 = 0$ and $X$ is almost surely finite.
-Under $\p_r$, the conditional law of the average of the field on $\partial \cyl_+$ given $W_r$ is that of a Gaussian random variable with mean $W_r$ and variance $2r$.
+where $U_r$ is a standard Brownian motion with $U_0 = 0$ and $X$ is a.s.\ finite ($X$ is given by the average of $h$ on $\partial \cyl_+$).
+Under $\p_r$, the conditional law of the average of the field on $\partial \cyl_+$ given $W_r$ is that of a Gaussian random variable with mean $W_r$ and variance $r$.
 It therefore follows that there exists a constant $c_0 > 0$ such that

 We similarly have that there exists a constant $c_1 > 0$ such that

 The result follows by combining~\eqref{eqn::avg_x_epsilon_give_w_r} and~\eqref{eqn::avg_y_epsilon_give_w_r} and using~\eqref{eqn::w_r_expression}. \end{proof}